-From Figure \ref{fig:AF2_timescales}a, it is clear that the lowest MSA studied, with a depth of 8, is, on average, the best for describing the decorrelation timescales of the observed dynamics in the 1000 ns MD simulations.
+Figure \ref{fig:AF2_timescales}a plots the percentage of each protein's dynamics best explained by the AF2 ensemble generated at the indicated MSA depth.
+We map the ACFs using the DTW metric \eb{defined in the Methods section}.
+Nearly equivalent results are found using the KS instead; the KS results are displayed in the SI.
+Figure \ref{fig:AF2_timescales}a clearly shows the lowest MSA studied (8) is, on average, the best at describing the decorrelation timescales of the observed dynamics in the 1000 ns MD simulations.
 Conversely, using the full MSA depth of 512 allows for the best modeling of the decorrelation dynamics observed in the 10-ns-long MD simulations, on average.
-For the intermediate timescales displayed in the 100 ns simulations, there is a broad range of well-performing MSAs from 16 through 128.
-For this timescale, the dynamics can be well-modeled using a moderate reduction of the MSA depth from the full value of 512.
-Thus, it can be roughly shown that MSA depths between 8 and 16 model well the decorrelation timescales observed in 1000 ns MD simulations and MSA depths between 256 and 512 best model the decorrelation dynamics seen in 10 ns MD simulations.
-Meanwhile, the in-between timescales displayed in the 100-ns-long simulations can be well modeled by a range of MSA depths from 16 through 128.
+For the intermediate timescales in the 100 ns simulations, there is a broad range of well-performing MSAs from 16 through 128.
+Roughly, MSA depths between 8 and 16 model well the decorrelation timescales observed in 1000 ns MD simulations; MSA depths between 256 and 512 model best the decorrelation dynamics in 10 ns MD simulations.
+The in-between timescales in the 100-ns-long simulations are modeled well by MSA depths between 16 and 128.

-As a second method to quantify the predicted relaxation timescales between the coupled AF2-LE4PD approach and the benchmark MD simulations, we plot in Figure \ref{fig:AF2_timescales}b the mode-averaged residue decorrelation timescales defined in Eq. \ref{eq:tau_avg2} calculated from the brute-force MD autocorrelation functions and the theoretical autocorrelation functions predicted from the LE4PD parameterized using the conformational ensembles generated by AF2 at the indicated MSA depth for the sequence encoded by PDB ID: 1EBW.
-The scatter of points for each MSA is then fit to a linear model.
-The Pearson correlation coefficient and slopes of the linear models fit to each MSA for not just 1EBW but all six sequences studied here are reported in Figure \ref{fig:AF2_timescales}c.
+As a second approach to quantify the predicted relaxation timescales between the coupled AF2-LE4PD approach and the benchmark MD simulations, Figure \ref{fig:AF2_timescales}b plots the mode-averaged residue decorrelation timescales defined in Eq. \ref{eq:tau_avg2} from the MD ACFs and the AF2-parameterized LE4PD's theoretical ACFs for the sequence in PDB ID: 1EBW.
+The scatter of points for each MSA is fit to a linear model.
+Figure \ref{fig:AF2_timescales}c reports the Pearson correlation coefficient and slopes of the linear models fit to each MSA for our six variants.